MacMannes/stackmob-docs/sdks/customcode/guides/developer.md

 If you wrote a method called `hello_world`, then StackMob creates an API endpoint for you at `https://api.stackmob.com/hello_world` so that it's accessible via the REST API with your OAuth 1.0 or OAuth 2.0 keys.

+# Try it!

+Interested in trying custom code without needing to write any yet?
+You can either upload a ready-to-go JAR or link your app with a GitHub repository.

+<span class="tab startcc" title="Upload a JAR"></span>

+1. Download this Custom Code JAR
+2. Upload it to StackMob

+<span class="tab"></span>

+<span class="tab startcc" title="Link with GitHub"></span>

+<span class="tab"></span>

+Now that Custom Code is running on StackMob, let's try it.

 # Calling Custom Code

 The StackMob client SDKs can call custom code via the REST API.